-8 Ways to Introduce Toddlers to Animals
+8 Ways to Introduce Animals to Preschoolers

-Animals are of constant fascination to children, you’d know that if one of the first words your child said was “bhow bhow”.
+Animals are of constant fascination to children, you’d know that if one of the first words your child said was “bhow-bhow”.
 To their innocent mind, an animal is a friend, an equal with the same feelings and emotions, perhaps that is why the sooner you introduce them to animals the more likely they are to grow into empathetic, kind adults.

 But that doesn’t mean you have to own a pet to introduce your baby to animals, here are some interesting ways to introduce them to animals, their natural habitat and habits.

-To the Zoo / Petting Zoo
+Visit a Zoo / Petting Zoo

 Children love visiting the zoo and what better form of learning than by observing the wild in their space.
 If your city has a petting zoo – it is highly recommended that you take your children there.
 Children will be able to touch and play with animals and in turn will also develop a fondness for them.